AIBlockOfficial/aiblock.dev/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/) and [docusaurus-openapi-docs plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs).

 ### Installation